Veteran Homelessness

 The Royal Canadian Legion is committed to helping Veterans and their families in need find homes.
 There are national and provincial programs that offer financial assistance and support for homeless Veterans and those at-risk of homelessness.

-- Royal Canadian Legion Homeless Veterans – website page with supports available including the Poppy Fund and Role and Contact with area branches
+- Royal Canadian Legion Homeless Veterans – website page with supports available and includes their Action Plan to Prevent and Eradicate Veterans Homelessness (2020-2025), information on the Leave the Streets Behind Program and the Poppy Fund, and how to make contact with Provincial Command Offices and area branches

-- Operation Leave the Street Behind Brochure – Homeless Veterans Assistance Program
+- Operation Leave the Streets Behind – Homeless Veterans Assistance Program:

 - Operation Leave the Streets Behind Overview (2 page written overview updated December 2021)

-- Ontario Operation Leave the Street Behind Application Form (updated 2022)
+- Ontario Operation Leave the Street Behind Application Form (updated 2023) (other Provincial Command Offices will accept this form as well)

 VETS Canada

-VETS Canada is a national, volunteer driven, nonprofit corporation.
-As service providers of Veterans Affairs Canada, they provide aid and comfort to Canadian veterans that are in-crisis, are at risk of becoming homeless, or are homeless
+VETS Canada is a national, volunteer driven, nonprofit charity.
+As service providers of Veterans Affairs Canada, they provide aid and comfort to Canadian veterans that are in-crisis, are at risk of becoming homeless, or are experiencing homelessness.
+Operating since 2010, they operate Drop In Centres in Dartmouth NS where National Headquarters is located, Ottawa ON and Edmonton AB.
+They also operate a 24/7 Ground Support Line at 1-888-228-3871 providing peer support and financial assistance to attain or retain housing (e.g., one-time rent assistance, utility assistance, groceries, etc.).

 - VETS Canada website